Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 - MacOS users already have the Terminal app that can be used for this purpose.
 - Windows users must have [Git Bash for Windows](https://git-scm.com/downloads) installed.

-To use the Terminal within Visual Studio Code, you will need to download Git for your machine.
-Refer to the end of the previous lecture slides.

 --